povzayd/ultron/README.md

 ```
 chmod +x ultron files/*
 ```
-Alternatively You can download it from the releases[#releases] option also.
+Alternatively You can download it from the [Releases](https://github.com/povzayd/ultron/releases) option also.
 Once you download it then run:
 ```
 dpkg -i ultron.deb
 ```